Ask a current restaurant owner whether you should open a restaurant of your own, and you’ll likely hear, “don’t waste your money!”

 Though the restaurant industry is the perfect place for those passionate about food and hospitality, it can take its toll on your well-being.

-Take it from someone who knows: Here are eight ways to stop the restaurant industry from destroying your life.
+Take it from someone who knows: Here are eight ways to stop the restaurant industry from taking over your life.

 1. Be Intentional and Set Professional Goals